Wonderful coconut and cherry cake, moist and aromatic. It can be made with either fresh, canned, or frozen cherries.

 You can serve the coconut and cherry cake lukewarm, after the time it needs to absorb the cream.
 Or you can serve it at room temperature.

-It keeps at room temperature for about 2 days.
-Keep it in an airtight container.
+It keeps at room temperature for about 2 days, in an airtight container.
 It will become sturdier, but it will still be delicious and so satisfying to bite into.

-If kept in an airtight container in the refrigerator it will keep for 4-5 days.
+Refrigerate in an airtight container for 4-5 days.

 - 1 teaspoon vanilla extract